Skydodle/fetch-pups/README.md

 List the main features of your application.

-- Search by zip code: takes up to 100 zip codes and show all dogs that match the zip codes.
+- Search by zip code 🔍 : takes up to 100 zip codes and show all dogs that match the zip codes.
-- Search by filters: breed, age range (set minimum & maximum).
+- Search by filters 🔍 : breed, age range (set minimum & maximum).
-- Favorites list: you can save each dog you like to your personal favorites list, this list is also persisted with your account so that you can continue to access & modify it on your next login.
+- Favorites list 💟 : you can save each dog you like to your personal favorites list, this list is also persisted with your device so that you can continue to access & modify it on your next login.
-- Match Generator: one perfect match dog will be generated from your favorites list.
+- Match Generator 🐕 : one perfect match dog will be generated from your favorites list.

 ## Tests